 - A description of the information they must include in their claim, along with an explanation if necessary

-- The mailing address where a claim should be sent and the deadline by which the dissolved business must receive the claim
+- The mailing address to which a claim should be sent and the deadline by which the dissolved business must receive the claim

-- That their claim will be barred if not received by the deadline.
+- Their claim will be barred if it is not received by the deadline.

 The notice to creditors should also state that any distribution of assets will be made in accordance with the provisions of Missouri law, and, as a result, some claimants may not receive payment in full for their claims.

-Missouri law requires you to file Articles of Termination (Notice Of Abandonment Of Merger Or Consolidation of LLC) with the Secretary of State once all of your LLC's remaining property and assets have been properly utilized and dispersed.
+Missouri law requires you to file Articles of Termination (Notice of Abandonment of Merger or Consolidation of LLC) with the Secretary of State once all of your LLC's remaining property and assets have been properly utilized and disbursed .

 You can file the Articles either online or by mail.
 The notice of winding up contains information identical to the Articles of Termination.